Breaking news or bold, inspired solutions for America.

 We have coal and natural gas in abundance.

-You don't have to go to Venezuela, you don't have to go to Saudi Arabia, you don't have to go to Russia to find it.
+You don't have to go to Russia to find it.

-It's in our it's in our country.
+It's in our country.

-We have an abundant resources, and yet the left and the Democrats are committed, you know, they're committed to destroying that resource and destroying our reliance on those proven sources that have served America so well.
+We have it, abundant resources, and yet the left and the Democrats are committed, you know, they're committed to destroying that resource and destroying our reliance on those proven sources that have served America so well.

-And under the thinnest, very thinnest of legal pretenses, EPA is again wants to drive coal and natural gas power companies out of business and forces into wind and solar.
+And under the thinnest, very thinnest of legal pretenses, EPA is, again, wants to drive coal and natural gas power companies out of business and forces into wind and solar.

-And I mean traditional power plants I mean coal and natural gas.
+And I mean traditional power plants, I mean coal and natural gas.

 This is in 2022, war in Europe, inflation, all that stuff you were talking about.

-Now keep in mind again those numbers were generated pre all of this inflation that we've seen in the past few months.
+Now, keep in mind, again, those numbers were generated pre all of this inflation that we've seen in the past few months.

-Well what did Trump's EPA did?
+Well, what did Trump's EPA did?

-And of course what happens Biden comes into office and he attempts to revive it.
+Biden comes into office and he attempts to revive it.

-Well there's two huge problems with this.
+Well, there's two huge problems with this now.

 What do you do?

-You have the EPA, again as I was saying before, you have these unaccountable bureaucrats in Washington DC trying to impose this massive and costly regulatory framework on the American people without any kind of authority delegated to them from Congress.
+You have the EPA, again, as I was saying before, you have these unaccountable bureaucrats in Washington, D.C. trying to impose this massive and costly regulatory framework on the American people without any kind of authority delegated to them from Congress.

-And again Congress never spoke on this Congress never gave EPA this authority to impose this kind of major rule upon the American people and these decisions should only be be made through Congress.
+Congress never gave EPA this authority to impose this kind of major rule upon the American people.

-Number two, this is bad policy as you just said energy costs are skyrocketing across the board how and why would it put it with a Biden administration want to impose additional costs in this terrifying new reality that we're all facing in America where every day you look out at your you look to your gas station and you see that costs have increased 25 cents gallons of gases are going five, six dollars a gallon we don't know what the future holds and yet we're discounting reliable traditional sources of power for our own country.
+How and why would it put it, would the Biden administration want to impose additional costs in this terrifying new reality that we're all facing in America, where every day you look to your gas station and you see that costs have increased 25 cents.

-It's it's what you're describing is incomprehensible.
+What you're describing is incomprehensible.

-If demand increases then the price will really go up now we're at a point Joe's policies and restrictions on the energy sector well that has forced our European allies right into the arms of Vladimir Putin and it's created a huge energy dependence problem for them because they're reliant on on Russian energy that is then increased the prices to record prices.
+Now we're at a point, Joe's policies and restrictions on the energy sector, well, that has forced our European allies right into the arms of Vladimir Putin, and it's created a huge energy dependence problem for them because they're reliant on Russian energy.

 Putin is getting billions, which is helping to fund this invasion of an innocent sovereign country.

-I mean these are human beings that are being slaughtered because of this guy's territorial ambitions, and a lot of this is funded because of our stupidity in terms of economic and energy policy.
+And a lot of this is funded because of our stupidity in terms of economic and energy policy.

 And Biden didn't make any pretense of hiding that fact when he was running for office.